aws/chalice/docs/source/api.rst

               app.log.info("SNS subject: %s", event.subject)
               app.log.info("SNS message: %s", event.message)

-      :param topic_name: The name of the SNS topic you want to subscribe to.
+      :param topic: The name of the SNS topic you want to subscribe to.
         This is the name of the topic, not the topic ARN.

       :param name: The name of the function to use.
 This name is combined